vsahil/influence-duplicate/README.md

 - random_fairness_test_generator directory contains the code for generation of pairs of similar individuals.
 We have not added that in the code because the files were huge.
 - For each dataset (six) we used, the raw input data along with pre-processing scripts are present in their respective dataset directories, e.g. : `adult-dataset`, `default-dataset` etc.
 - The code for using our approach in any experiment is inside the `benchmarks` directory.
 In the `benchmarks` directory, there are separate directories for each experiment, for eg. `adult`, `default` etc.
 - Each of the baselines are present as separate sub-directories inside respective experimental directories.
 For example, `adult/disparate_impact_removed`, `adult/preferential_sampling`, `adult/massaging`, `adult/learning_fair_representations`, and `adult/adversarial_debiasing`.
-Sensitive removal and full don't have a separate sub-directory.
+Sensitive removal (SR) and Full don't have a separate sub-directory.
+- The results for our approach, SR and Full are generated in the experimental directory itself.
+The results for all other baselines are generated in their respective sub-directories.

 ## Replicating Experiments